AntonioVentilii/CHaDitt/README.md

 What things you need to install the software and how to install them:

 - A WhatsApp Business account and the associated API credentials
-- Audio transcription service credentials (e.g., Google Speech-to-Text, IBM Watson Speech to Text)
+- An OpenAI API key for the audio transcription service

 ### Installation